rohanza/django-serializers/README.md

 * Supports flat serialization, and nested serialization (to arbitrary depth), and handles recursive relationships.
 * Allows for both implicit fields, which are determined at the point of serialization, and explicit fields, which are declared on the serializer class.
 * The declaration of the serialization structure is handled independantly of the final encoding used (eg 'json', 'xml' etc…).
 This is desirable for eg. APIs which want to support a given dataset being output to a number of different formats.
-* Currently supports 'json', 'yaml', 'xml'.
+* Currently supports 'json', 'yaml', 'xml', 'csv'.
 * Supports both ordered fields for readablity, and unordered fields for speed.
 * Supports both fields that corrospond to Django model fields, and fields that corrospond to other attributes, such as `get_absolute_url`.
 * Hooks throughout to allow for complete customization.
 Eg. Writing key names using javascript style camel casing.